Fralleee/frallemvc/README.md

 # frallemvc
 MVC project coded in PHP

-This stuff is going to be awesome! hehe
+This stuff is going to be awesome! hehe dsafasdf

+fdgdfhdfh